Peter Hitchens: Vaccination

 Hitchens was against the MMR vaccine following the Lancet MMR autism fraud.
 He asked in a 2001 article: "Is it really our duty to risk our children's lives with this jab?"
 In 2013, he defended this earlier article, saying he was criticising "State bossiness in an age that has seen a catalogue of mistakes, panics and mysteries in the world of disease and medicine" and referred to the thalidomide scandal.
 He has defended the discredited former doctor Andrew Wakefield.

 After being vaccinated against COVID-19 in 2021, Hitchens rejected accusations he is an anti-vaxxer, but said that he was "more or less forced to have an immunisation I would not normally have bothered with".

 War on drugs

 Hitchens has written about the enforcement of drug laws, most notably in his book The War We Never Fought (2012).
 He advocates harsher penalties properly enforced for possession and illegal use of cannabis, saying that "cannabis has been mis-sold as a soft and harmless substance when in fact it's potentially extremely dangerous."
 He is opposed to the decriminalisation of recreational drugs in general.
 In 2012 Hitchens gave evidence to the Parliamentary Home Affairs Select Committee as part of its inquiry into drugs policy, and called for the British government to introduce a more hard-line policy on drugs.
 Hitchens disagrees with the notion of drug addiction, arguing that it goes against the notion of free will.
 He says: "People take drugs because they enjoy it."

-In October 2023 Hitchens was interviewed by the YouTuber and podcast host Alex O'Connor for the latter's Within Reason Podcast; in the midst of recording, Hitchens abruptly stood up and declared to O'Connor "I really have decided in the past hour I really do not like you at all [...]
-I had no opinions of you before, and now I actively dislike you", after which he reportedly lingered by the door while expressing his contempt for O'Connor for about 15 minutes prior to leaving the recording studio.
-According to O'Connor, the subjects of the podcast were supposed to be "In particular, issues pertaining to drug decriminalisation, whether we are experiencing a moral decline in society and the influence of secularism on this question, and the state of monarchy in the UK."
-Only the topic of drugs was discussed before the conversation ended.'